beenow011/BeeNow-Tweets---React/README.md

 # React + Vite
+**WORKFLOW**
+tweetinfo contains all the prev tweets and its info.
+**REDUX**toolkit is used for adding or deleting tweet array, which is going to display in home page. home, tweet, profile is redirected by **REACT-ROUTER**

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.